wavemaker/docs/learn/hybrid-mobile/offline-data-support-implementation.md

 4. DB2 Temporals
 5. Web services (REST, SOAP)
 6. When you load an entity with any relation, only its first level children are retrived.
+7. Only single column primary key is supported.

 ## Use Cases